ema-bar/KinshipRecognition/README.md

 ![gui1](https://github.com/ema-bar/KinshipRecognition/assets/53357066/63841892-74f9-4ccd-ac5d-a2a03883616a)

-You can see two drop-down menus, one to choose the bet and another to choose the mode.
+You can see two drop-down menus, one to choose the episode and another to choose the mode.
 The possible modes are:

  •Comparison of the related couple: Where you can see the real related couple, in the screenshot below is the couple FS (FatherSon) (corner left)